haileytapia/portfolio/VarianceChartDomo.md

 {:  .about }
 > Charts in Domo, an ABI platform, are visual representations of data that help users understand and analyze information more easily.

 Variance charts show the differences between two sets of data.
-This chart type is useful for comparing performance over time, identifying trends, and spotting outliers.
+Use this chart type to compare performance over time, identify trends, spot outliers, and track progress toward goals.

 This article describes how to: